Book setup callTake the Memory Audit

 13. Governing Law

-This DPA is governed by the laws of the State of Delaware, without regard to conflict of law provisions.
-Disputes shall first be addressed through 30 days of good-faith negotiation, then submitted to binding JAMS arbitration in Wilmington, Delaware.
+This DPA is governed by the laws of the State of New Hampshire, without regard to conflict of law provisions.
+Disputes shall first be addressed through 30 days of good-faith negotiation, then submitted to binding JAMS arbitration seated in New Hampshire.
 Either party may seek injunctive relief in any court of competent jurisdiction to prevent irreparable harm.

 Authorized Sub-processors